nicolebid/pwhl_goalie_tracker/README.md

 This app allows users to interact with a variety of goaltender statistics, including: save percentage, average goals against per game, shutouts, games played and the amount of wins and losses for each goalie.
 It also includes the trend in team standings throughout the season.

+## Usage

+To start using using the app, click here: [PWHL Goalie Tracker](https://2wc8dv-nicole-bidwell.shinyapps.io/pwhl_goalie_tracker/)

 On the dashboard, start your exploration by selecting your preferred teams.
 Hover over the Team Overall Standings for team point throughout the season.
-Compare win-loss statistics for each goalie, or click on a goalie in the table to uncover detailed statistics and see how they stack up against the average!.
+Compare win-loss statistics for each goalie, or click on a goalie in the table to uncover detailed statistics and see how they stack up against the average!

-To start using using the app, click here: [PWHL Goalie Tracker](https://2wc8dv-nicole-bidwell.shinyapps.io/pwhl_goalie_tracker/)

-## Installation Instructions
+## Development

-To run the dashboard locally follow the steps below.
+To run the dashboard locally follow the installation steps below.

 1. Clone the repository.
 In your terminal run: